About the Model: How SV(M) measures streaming data

 Streaming platforms

-SV(M) compiles aggregate viewership data and metadata for top streaming providers.
+SV(M) also compiles aggregate viewership data and metadata for top streaming providers.

 Read more: Streamers: Provider data at a glance